-You will also require hinges, and machine screws that will be used to fix the hinges.
-You will find that stainless steel hinges are less prone to rusting, although they are more expensive.
+You will also require hinges and machine screws that will be used to fix the hinges.
+Stainless steel hinges are less prone to rusting, although they are more expensive.
 You will also need to acquire a barrel bolt.

 The last items you will require is a water butt tap, and a bag of gravel.

 The first thing you should do is drill a hole for the tap.
 Generally, it helps to place the hole as low as possible.
 You don’t have to install the tap itself at this point, although you can do so if you wish.